Jackie Mason: 1986–2011

-Originally a Democrat, Mason registered as a Republican in 2007.
-He spoke out in defense of Donald Trump.

-Mason was an admirer of Rabbi Meir Kahane.
-He openly endorsed Kahane's plan to pay Israeli Arabs unwilling to accept Israeli sovereignty to emigrate.
-He also served as the honored speaker at a fundraising event for a yeshiva founded by Kahane.

-In an issue of the newspaper The Evening Star dated March 1, 1971, Jackie Mason was quoted as saying "Democratic principles shouldn't apply to Israel like they do to America".

-In January 2001, Mason co-founded the organization One Jerusalem in response to the Oslo peace agreement.
-Its stated cause is "Maintaining a united Jerusalem as the un-divided capital of Israel."

 Controversies

-In 1991, Mason was criticized by African-American organizations including the NAACP, when he called New York City mayor David Dinkins "a fancy shvartze with a moustache"; Mason later apologized.
-In 2009, Mason referred to Barack Obama as a shvartze during one of his stand-up routines, which prompted members of the audience to walk out.
+In 1991, Mason was criticized by African-American organizations including the NAACP, when he called New York City mayor David Dinkins "a fancy schvartze with a moustache" Mason later apologized.
+In 2009, Mason referred to Barack Obama as a schvartze during one of his stand-up routines, which prompted members of the audience to walk out.

 In 2003, Mason co-wrote an article that advised Israeli leaders to threaten the expulsion of Palestinians from Israel, the West Bank, and Gaza Strip.
 Mason and Raoul Felder wrote, "We have paralyzed ourselves by our sickening fear of World Opinion, which is why we find it impossible to face one simple fact: We will never win this war unless we immediately threaten to drive every Arab out of Israel if the killing doesn't stop."

-On 2006, Mason filed a lawsuit against the group Jews for Jesus for using his likeness in a pamphlet.
-His image was used next to the tagline "Jackie Mason ... a Jew for Jesus!?"
-Mason said in court papers filed in New York: "While I have the utmost respect for people who practice the Christian faith, the fact is, as everyone knows, I am as Jewish as a Matzah ball or kosher salami."
-Mason asserted that the group was using his image and fame to gain attention and converts.
-The group responded to the suit by saying, "Shame on him for getting so upset about this."
-The lawsuit was settled in 2006, with Jews for Jesus apologizing.

 In 2012, Mason said that a friend at the time, Kaoru Suzuki-McMullen, attacked him while leaving his apartment on West 57th Street in Manhattan.
 Suzuki-McMullen said she was attacked by Mason, but she was arrested.
 Both sides agreed to drop the matter and all charges were dropped against Suzuki-McMullen.